This friendly civil commercial set takes on big group actions, plus meaty product liability, health and safety, and consumer law work.

 - Method of application Pupillage Gateway

-- Tenancies in the last three years 6
+- Tenancies: 6 in the last 3 years

 Type of work undertaken

-In addition, members are noted for their expertise and experience in areas including: banking and fi nance, consumer credit, employment law, regulatory and disciplinary proceedings, public law and judicial review, commercial litigation, personal injury, property law, and technology and construction.
+In addition, members are noted for their expertise and experience in areas including: banking and finance, consumer credit, employment law, regulatory and disciplinary proceedings, public law and judicial review, personal injury, property law, and technology and construction.